wavemaker/docs/learn/design-tokens/overview.md

 ---
 id: "overview"
-title: "WaveMaker Design Token - Style Workspace"
+title: "Design Tokens Style Workspace"
 sidebar_label: "Introduction to Design Tokens"
 ---

-Design tokens in WaveMaker are a simple way to visually edit and set app’s styles, such as colors, fonts, and spacing in a centralized, structured, and reusable format.
-They work for both web and mobile apps.
+Design tokens in WaveMaker let you define and reuse styles like colors, fonts, and spacing in one place, making it easy to keep your app consistent, theme-ready, and developer-friendly across web and mobile.
-> - Keep your design consistent
-- Help designers and developers work better together
-- Work seamlessly across React, Angular, and other frameworks
-- Avoid doing the same styling work again and again
-- Switch between themes like Light and Dark

-### Visual Edit Architecture
+Tokens are defined and can be applied to the overall theme and individual components, allowing you to visually preview how they will appear in your app.

 ![](/learn/assets/style-workspace-visual-edit.png)

-## Design Tokens

-Design tokens are core building blocks of a design system, defining values for:

-- Colors
-- Typography
-- Spacing
-- Other design properties

 ### Design Token Examples